ArjunS07/arjuns07.github.io/content/blog/microsoft-chatgpt-language-bing/index.md

 This doesn’t make it any less interesting, though, because the exact manner in which Microsoft chooses to integrate ChatGPT into the Bing search interface, and how well their plans are executed, could be a defining moment in the development of generative AI.

 Microsoft’s going to have to be careful.
 Other big tech firms appear wary of the technology, and probably for good reason - notably, Google executives cited the [‘reputational risk’](https://www.theverge.com/2022/12/14/23508756/google-vs-chatgpt-ai-replace-search-reputational-risk) associated with generative models as a deterrent in launching their own chatbots into the public.
+And there's no shortage of valid reasons as to why.

 ## The challenges facecd by generative A.I. today